Niox1337/GU-GPA-Calculator/.github/ISSUE_TEMPLATE/feature.md

 ---

 <!--
-  Thank you for contributing to [Your Project Name]!
+  Thank you for contributing to GU GPA Calculator!
 This template is for tracking an existing or ongoing feature.
   Please ensure:
   - This feature is part of the project’s roadmap or has been approved.
   - Any related issues or pull requests are linked.